jiashu-z/CS323-project/report/Project3-Report.md

 the later lectures, and due to our time budget, we decide to implement IR optimization within single basic blocks.
 This optimization strategy is effective and much simpler than data flow analysis.

-Data flow analysis is complex because we have to decide when a variable is useless from the graph of basic blocks.
-However, we oberve that in our case, temporary variables are never accessed across multiple basic blocks.
+Data flow analysis is complex because we have to decide when a variable is useless from the graph of basic blocks.However, we oberve that in our case, temporary variables are never accessed across multiple basic blocks.
 It a temporary variable is never accessed from another basic block, then during IR optimization, we can simply regard it useless in all other basic blocks.
 In this case, IR optimiztion within one single block is possible when we only consider the temporary variables.

 The implementation of IR optimization involves constant propagation and dead code elimination.
 First, we demonstrate how we implemented constant propagation.
 In constant propagation, we traverse the IR of each basic block and consider